-28. Some parents and carers may have only a limited understanding of e-safety risks and issues, yet they play an essential role in the education of their children and in the monitoring and regulation of their children's on-line experiences.
-Some parents can either underestimate or do not realise how often children and young people come across potentially harmful and inappropriate material on the internet and are often unsure about what they would do about it.
-"There is a generational digital divide."
-(Byron Report).
-The school will therefore seek to provide information and awareness to parents and carers through letters, newsletters, the school's website and parents' evenings.

-29. Parents and carers must be informed of the school's e-safety policy, including the rules in relation to acceptable use.
+- 28. Many parents and carers have only a limited understanding of e-safety risks and issues, yet they play an essential role in the education of their children and in the monitoring and regulation of their children's on-line experiences.
+Parents often either underestimate or do not realise how often children and young people come across potentially harmful and inappropriate material on the internet and are often unsure about what they would do about it.
+"There is a generational digital divide" (Byron Report).
+The school will therefore seek to provide information and awareness to parents and carers through letters, newsletters, the school's web site and parents evenings - 29.
+Parents and carers must be informed of the school's e-safety policy, including the rules in relation to acceptable use.